bem-site/bem-method/tutorials/bem-js-tutorial/02-Modifiers/02-Modifiers.en.md

 });
 ```
 Here you can run your calculations, or code any functionality of the block.
 As
-there is access to the block's DOM node and its children, the DOM structure can
+there is access to the block DOM node and its children, the DOM structure can
 also be changed.<br/>
 With the `elem` helper you can select the elements of the block by their names.